evanx/redishub-legacy/README.md

 ##### What is RedisHub?

 It is envisaged as online hub of Redis keyspaces accessed via HTTPS.
 These can be private, public or shared.
-We support various Redis commands for lists, sets etc, although not all yet.
-I plan to upgrade to Redis 3.2 to support GEO commands soon.
+We support various Redis commands for lists, sets etc, although not all (yet).

-RedisHub is intended as a free serverless database for some low-volume use cases, with data expiring from RAM if not accessed for some minutes or days.
+RedisHub is intended as a free serverless database for some low-volume use cases e.g. with data expiring from RAM if not accessed for some time.

 Currently, ephemeral keyspaces are created with a randomly generated name, which you can keep secret, or share.